waigania13/carmen/docs/data-sources.md

 # Data Sources

+Data sources for carmen must be provided by a [tilelive.js](https://github.com/mapbox/tilelive) interface.
+Using one of the many already-available tilelive modules, vector tiles can be sourced from backend storage solutions like s3, postgis, mapbox and more.
+You can also implement your own interface, so long as it satisfies the interface requirements [specified for a Tilesource](https://github.com/mapbox/tilelive/blob/master/API.md).

+See  [the data-sources API doc](./docs/data-sources.md) for more detail about carmen's extensions on the tilelive base class.

+# Data Sources

 Each document is a valid geojson `Feature`.
 Each feature should contain a unique `id` field as well as the following settings in the `properties` object.